Women in Nigeria: Decolonization

 Nigerian women were also politically active when it came to the decolonization of their homeland during the 1940s and 50s.
 Women's organizations were the channels through which women organized and mobilized against colonization.
 Some key organizations during this time period were the Nigerian Women's Union and the National Council of Women's Societies.
+Women such as Onokoro Nwoti were also involved in the NCNC as well.
 There were also women's wings of parties created by women that allowed for their voices to be heard.
 This is also when Southern Nigerian women had acquired the right to vote.
 The Igbo women garnered support from women for the National Council of Nigeria and Citizens, which would rule Nigeria at independence.